lisabronwyn/cool-lorikeet-portfoliosite/README.md

 You can find my site live at http://www.lisabronwyn.com/lg

-## Challenge Rating

-This goal will likely be within your ZPD if you...

-- Can use Google to find relevant resources
-- Are around your 30th week
-- Have mostly completed at least 2 projects that would serve well as portfolio pieces

 ## Description

 Create a good lookin' portfolio / resume site to help you get a job!
 Highlight your most impressive projects.
 To complete this goal, you'll need to have links to at least 2 live projects so part of your week might be spent cleaning up old projects and putting them on the internet.